Sarah Tosh

 About

 Sarah Tosh joined the Department of Sociology, Anthropology, and Criminal Justice in 2019 after receiving her PhD in Sociology from the Graduate Center, CUNY.
-Her research examines the punitive intersections between drug, crime, and immigration policy in the United States; and she teaches courses on inequality in criminal justice, migration and deportation, drugs and society, the sociology of deviance, and criminal justice research methods.
+Her research examines the punitive intersections between drug, crime, and immigration policy in the United States.
+At Rutgers, she teaches courses on inequality in criminal justice, migration and deportation, drugs and society, and the sociology of deviance.
 Dr. Tosh’s book, The Immigration Law Death Penalty: Aggravated Felonies, Deportation, and Legal Resistance was published in 2023 by New York University Press.
-From 2021-2023, she was the co-PI of a National Science Foundation-funded study of “The Criminal Deportation Pipeline in New York City.”
+From 2021-2023, she was the co-PI of a National Science Foundation-funded study of the "criminalization-to-deportation pipeline" in New York City.
+She currently leads a Rutgers-funded study of "crimmigration" advisal in public defense offices around the United States.

 Publications & Speaking Engagements